The Greeks and Romans

 It was not until after the Dark Ages of Europe ended that a rebirth of ideas, technology, and progress took hold.
 The Renaissance of the late fifteenth century prompted activity in Europe that changed the world.
 In 1492, Columbus and his three ships crossed the Atlantic to land on the shores of the Americas.
 This event symbolized the beginning of the era of European colonialism, which only diminished after World War II.
 Colonialism’s effects remain in the colonies or protectorates that European countries still possess.
 Colonialism was fueled by the economic concept of mercantilism that included the drive of governments to control trade, promoting the acquisition of wealth by the quick gain of gold or silver from their colonies.

-Colonialism included the development of colonies outside the home country, usually for the expansion of imperial power and the exploitation of material gain.
+Colonialism included the development of colonies outside the home country, usually for the expansion of imperial power and the exploitation of human (slavery) and natural resources.
 The building of larger ships and an understanding of sea travel allowed an exchange of new goods and ideas between continents.
 North and South America were opened up to the European explorers for colonial expansion.
 European colonialism brought newfound wealth from the colonies back to Europe.
 All the regions of the world outside Europe were targeted for colonialism.
 Africa was divided up, “Latin” America was created, and Asia became a target for resources and trade.
 The few powerful countries along the Atlantic coast of Europe began the drive to dominate their world.
 If you live in the Western Hemisphere, consider the language you speak and the borders of your country: both were most likely products of European colonialism.
 Most of the current political, geographic boundaries were drawn up or shaped through colonial conflict or agreement.

 The Agrarian Revolution